 Key Takeaway

 Python leather has large, high-contrast scales that draw attention immediately.
-Cobra has smaller, interlocking scales that resist daily wear far longer.
+Cobra has smaller, tightly-packed scales that resist daily wear far longer.
 The right choice depends on whether you want visual impact or long-term durability — and whether you know which python species you're actually buying.

 The species behind the skin, how the hide was cut, and the way each material ages after five years of back-pocket duty all factor in.
 We sell both.
 We handle both daily.
 And the differences go deeper than most guides bother explaining.